pawelciosmak/portfolio/README.md

 Icon size 40x30 cm: 1200 PLN

-Prices of other sizes to be agreed.
+%Prices of other sizes to be agreed.
 Shipping fee not included.